 Your specific curriculum toward a baccalaureate degree in Industrial and Systems Engineering is tied to your year of admission and is referenced as your “catalog year”.

-If you are interested in learning more about the curriculum, from this page you can select the start year for the degree.
+If you are interested in learning more about the curriculum for a specific bulletin year, please contact the SSIE Department or Watson Advising.
 If you do not see your start year on the list, contact your SSIE Undergraduate Advisor or the Watson School Advising Office to stay on track.

 The curriculum has been designed to provide strong technical preparation in ISE.
 You enter the BS ISE program either as a sophomore, as a transfer from another school such as community colleges or other SUNY school, or as an internal transfer.

 Entering students to the program (as freshmen) are part of the Engineering Design Division.
 After the fundamental concepts are studied, students advance to more specialized and

 robust ISE topics in our upper division courses.
 Beginning in the sophomore year,

 exploration of individual interests is encouraged through the use of technical and

 The ISE curriculum is available here.
 Please note that prerequisites of core courses in the curriculum are strictly enforced.
 Please consult with your SSIE Undergraduate Advisor or the Watson School Advising Office if you have any questions.

 Minors in Computer Science and Sustainability Engineering are also available.